xie186/ViewBS/README.md

 ### USAGE
 #### ViewBS

+#### View MethHeatmap

+Region file format:
+* 1st column: chromsome ID;
+* 2nd column: start position;
+* 3rd column: end position;
+* 4th column: region ID

+*Note: If the file has 4th column, each row in this column should be unique. *

 #### View MethOneRegion

 View MethOneRegion will output the methylation information for one region give by the users and then plot the methylation levels across the chromsomesome region.